digitaldeacon/memberhive/docs/architecture/rework-boundaries.md

 - Migration mapping.
 - Historical UI/workflow reference.

-Do not add the new Laravel/Inertia application inside this old Angular/Nx workspace unless that decision is explicitly reversed.
+Do not revive the old Angular/Nx workspace on this branch.
+Scaffold the Laravel/Inertia app directly on this clean branch when implementation starts.

+The landlord/admin context lives in the same Laravel app as the tenant-aware MemberHive context.
+Use central routes/pages for landlord administration and tenant routes/pages for organization CRM work.

 ## Spec-First Workflow